wso2-cs/troubleshoot-kit/best-practices-guides/NETWORK-traces/README.md

 ### Why Sanitize a Network Trace?

-Sensitive information, if not removed, can pose security risks when sharing network traces.
+If not removed, sensitive information can pose security risks when sharing network traces.
 This data may include:
 - Cookies with session information
 - Authorization headers
 - Passwords